David has over 15 years of supervisory experience and has extensive knowledge of how to handle personnel issues across

 - Be flexible in how you train.
 Each person is different.
 You can't train someone the same way each and every time.
 You have to adjust for the person.
 Remember, they are the new person, so they will be nervous, worried, and under pressure to learn as quickly as possible.
 It's your job as a trainer to make them feel at ease.

 These are general rules.
 Your workplace may have expectations or a way to begin training.
-However, I have found following these steps have helped me train others to do my job in the most effective way possible in a variety of environments.
+However, I have found following these steps has helped me train others to do my job in the most effective way possible in a variety of environments.

 Determining a Trainer for a New Employee

 You may have multiple people in your organization that can do your job, and someone else may need to be assigned as a trainer for a new employee coming in.
 As a supervisor, this allows you to have someone who handles the job on a daily basis be responsible for training while not making the employee nervous that a supervisor is training them.
 Consider the following when choosing a trainer for a new employee:

 - Some people are just not capable of training.
-You will have those who don't care enough to train someone, or who lack the skills to be a good teacher.
-Either way, you should know who those are in the job that are not capable of being trainers.
+You will have those who don't care enough to train someone or who lack the skills to be a good teacher.
+Either way, you should know who those are in the job that is not capable of being trainers.
 Never force someone to be a trainer.

 - Not all trainers will work well with new employees.
 There could be this stellar trainer in your office that has trained everyone, but this trainer and the new employee don't seem to be clicking.
 That's fine, assign the new employee to someone else.
-It doesn't speak bad for the trainer.
+It doesn't speak badly for the trainer.
 Just like marriage, not all of them are perfect match-ups.